jdpond/webhook2flow/README.md

 When a system event occurs (examples; add a record, perform a query, update a record, a logic or time state change), by using a webhook, that system makes a request to your defined Webhook2Flow instance.
 This utility allows your Salesforce system to service the requests of external systems directly in Flows without having to go through the hassle of setting up the "web service" (at least on the salesforce side).
 It does so by making your flow the service handler.

 For this example, let&#39;s use Slack.
-Slack has a fairly mature set of webhooks available from a Slack App→Create a new app--\&gt;Event Subscriptions→Enable Events→Subscribe to bot events→[app\_mention](https://api.slack.com/events/app_mention) and follow the above cookbook.
+Slack has a fairly mature set of webhooks available from a Slack App→Create a new app-->Event Subscriptions→Enable Events→Subscribe to bot events→[app_mention](https://api.slack.com/events/app_mention) and follow the above cookbook.

 We&#39;re going to use it to post a note on the senders&#39; contact.